 Human rights organizations denounced that this legal situation, in addition to limiting civil society participation and obstructing their activities, also affects political pluralism and can be interpreted as yet another government strategy to prevent the opposition from running in the elections on November 7, 2021.
-In the months leading up to voting day, the regime began an escalation of repression against political opponents, using arbitrary legislation to back their actions.
-This hinders the conduct of a competitive and fair electoral process, establishing the regime's intent to remain in power.
+In the days leading up to voting day, the regime began an escalation of repression against political opponents, using arbitrary legislation to back their actions.
+The elections that awarded Daniel Ortega his third consecutive term were held in a context of corruption, fraud and structural impunity, including serious human rights violations.